 The company also uses furnace technology to make the conductive additive at its plant in Cologne, Germany.
 Orion plans to expand production in Asia.

-“We will be where our customers are,” Rohde said.
+“We will be where our customers are,” Dr. Rohde said.
 “We already have capacity in Germany and France, and we will soon add the U.S. and Asia.”

 An engineering rendering of Orion's battery additives plant in La Porte, Texas.